jhmcstanton/jhmcstanton.github.io/posts/blog/2020-12-18-commuting-is-wage-theft.markdown

 comfort of their own home.
 Working from home has been discussed for years, and hopefully will be made permanent for more companies everywhere now that it has been shown to work well.
-Since discussions regarding WFH have been ongoing for some time I'll defer the reader to those if you're interested (with out any links for you though - good luck!).
+Since discussions regarding WFH have been ongoing for some time I'll defer the reader to those if you're interested (without any links for you though - good luck!).

 ### Pay Workers for their Travel Time